leporello-js/leporello-js/README.md

 - `setTimeout`
 - `clearTimeout`

-Leporello.js caches all IO calls when the code is run for the first time.
-Then, every time you edit your code, Leporello.js tries to execute it, taking results of IO calls from cache (it is called replay).
-Cached calls are stored in array.
+Leporello.js traces all IO calls when the code is run for the first time.
+Then, every time you edit your code, Leporello.js tries to execute it, taking results of IO calls from the trace (it is called replay).
+Traced calls are stored in array.
-While replay, when IO call is made, Leporello.js takes next call from the array, and checks if function and arguments are the same for current call and cached call.
-If they are the same, then Leporello.js returns cached result.
+While replay, when IO call is made, Leporello.js takes next call from the array, and checks if function and arguments are the same for current call and traced call.
+If they are the same, then Leporello.js returns result from the trace.
 To compare arguments for equality, Leporello.js uses deep equality comparison with `JSON.stringify`.
-Otherwise, the cache gets discarded, and Leporello.js executes code again, this time without cache, so the new cache array is populated.
+Otherwise, the trace gets discarded, and Leporello.js executes code again, this time without the trace, so the new trace array is populated.

-If you want to bust cache manually, there is a button and a hotkey for this.
+If you want to discard trace manually, there is a button and a hotkey for this.

 ## Hotkeys